 Instructions

-- Keep the heat on medium and stir constantly, being cautious to constantly scrape down the sides of the pan and along the bottom of the pan as you stir (this will help the sugar dissolve and not be grainy, and keep anything from burning to the bottom or sides of the pan.)
+- In a very large heavy-bottom saucepan combine the evaporated milk, sugar, and marshmallows.
+Cook over medium heat, stirring frequently until the mixture comes to a boil.
+Keep the heat on medium and stir constantly, being cautious to constantly scrape down the sides of the pan and along the bottom of the pan as you stir (this will help the sugar dissolve and not be grainy, and keep anything from burning to the bottom or sides of the pan.)1 12-ounce can evaporated milk, 4 cups granulated sugar, 2 ¼ cups mini marshmallows

 - Pour the hot mixture into the bowl with the chocolate chips and use an electric mixer to gently combine everything until melted and smooth.
-Pour into prepared pan.
+Pour fudge into prepared pan.

 Notes